AckeeCZ/next-app-template/template/README.md

 ## Envs

--   `dev` & `stage` are deployed to Vercel where are defined corresponding env. vars – [Edit Vercel env vars](https://vercel.com/frontend-ackeecz/efactoring/settings/environment-variables).
-    -   Credentials for Vercel can be found [here](https://ackee.passwd.team/secrets/ndFdjQT50bIsLFintjlU).
--   Production (`master`) deployment is handled by Arbes.
-Contact Matěj Holý for more info.
 -   For local development, you need to provide `.env.local` with those vars placed in the `apps/web`.
-[Download it from Passwd](https://ackee.passwd.team/secrets/23LeUdfz8TU7h2LklOcR)

 ## Localizations